tawasta/account-invoicing/account_invoice_salesperson_email/README.rst

 Usage
 =====
 Go to Sale Order and create and Invoice.
-The created invoice has Salesperson's phonenumber and/or email-address if those values have been assigned.
+The created invoice has Salesperson's email-address if it has been set.

 Known issues / Roadmap
 ======================